Program

 Take the Child and Youth Care Diploma online

-The Child and Youth Care Diploma now offers online and in-person options.
-The online diploma program allows you to study and complete the diploma from the comfort of your own home and get practical experience within your own community, while the in-person option is offered at our Coquitlam Campus.
+The Child and Youth Care Diploma offers both online and in-person options.
+The online option allows you to study and complete the diploma from the comfort of your own home and get practical experience within your own community, while the in-person option is offered at our Coquitlam Campus.

 Admissions Requirements